abdelmageed95/Ragent/README.md

 Ensure MongoDB is running and accessible at the configured URL.

 6. **Document Processing (Optional)**
-Place PDF documents in the `pdfs/` directory and run the document processing pipeline to create FAISS indices.
+Place PDF documents in the `pdfs/` directory and run the intelligent document processing pipeline.
+The system will automatically analyze each page for content type and process through the appropriate modality (text-only vs visual content).

 ## 📷 Screenshots